Eden Natan-Zada: Burial controversy

 Natan-Zada's funeral was a controversial matter.
 Jewish law requires a swift burial, but nationwide outrage against his attacks left his body without a willing resting place for two days.

 An initial agreement between IDF officials and the Natan-Zada family would have allowed burial in a military cemetery, but with no military honors such as a 21-gun salute or placement of the Israeli flag upon his coffin.
-However, Meir Nitzan, the mayor of Rishon LeZion intervened before the funeral.
+However, Meir Nitzan, the mayor of Rishon LeZion, intervened before the funeral.
 The morgue which housed Natan-Zada's body, Abu Kabir Forensic Institute, refused to release the body to friends and fellow Kahane activists to bury, resulting in a bitter protest.

 Residents of Kfar Tapuach were divided on the issue.
 Kfar Tapuach resident Moshe Meirsdorf said Natan-Zada's connection to the community "has been destructive for us.
 We totally reject everything he did."
 Meirsdorf claimed that Natan-Zada and other extremist youth were not official community members, despite the fact that Natan-Zada had legally updated his address to Kfar Tapuach.
 "He was never accepted by the absorption committee," said Meirsdorf, whose wife is a member of the committee.
 Others supported Natan-Zada, including four teenagers from Tapuach who were arrested following the incident.
 Most locals, however, voiced opinions in line with Tapuach leader David Haivri, who expressed pain over the loss of Natan-Zada and emphasized the tragedy of his death.

-Some Israeli media outlets initially suggested that Natan-Zada be buried in the West Bank settlement of Kiryat Arba, where Baruch Goldstein, who committed Cave of the Patriarchs massacre 11 years earlier, is buried.
+Some Israeli media outlets initially suggested that Natan-Zada be buried in the West Bank settlement of Kiryat Arba, where Baruch Goldstein, who committed the Cave of the Patriarchs massacre 11 years earlier, is buried.
 Natan-Zada's body resided for two days in the Abu-Kabir morgue, pending an appeal to Prime Minister Sharon by his parents.
 On 7 August 2005, the Prime Minister's Bureau overruled Meir Nitzan's ban against burial in Rishon LeZion, and decreed that Zada should be buried in the civilian cemetery there.
 He was buried in the Gordon neighborhood.
 Because of the delays, Natan-Zada was buried two days after Jewish law allows.
 Three of the hundreds of mourners at the burial were arrested with administrative arrest orders, including "New Kach" leader Efraim Hershkovits, American citizen Saadia Herskof, and former Kach activist Tiran Pollack's son Gilad.